 CES is not only a vibrant and friendly forum of top-notch scholars from around the world, who are advancing the study of Europe - it is "un esprit", a shared feeling of being at the right place, at the right time.
 Most of all, it has allowed me to raise the quality of my own research, while also markedly accelerating it!

 Visiting Scholars are chosen from a pool of applications from post-doctoral social scientists and historians who are working on modern Europe.
 They continue their research on the Harvard campus while engaging with CES faculty, graduate and undergraduate students and participating in study groups, seminars, and conferences.

-Visiting Scholars take part in a weekly Brown-Bag Lunch Seminar that allows them to present work in progress and receive feedback from colleagues.
+Visiting Scholars take part in a weekly Visiting Scholars Seminar that allows them to present work in progress and receive feedback from colleagues.

 Interested in more information about our Visiting Scholars Program?